-Grace Cottage, In Townshend Vermont, is a community-based hospital and family health center.
+Grace Cottage, in Townshend, VT, is a community-based hospital and family health center.
 The 19-bed hospital is for acute and rehabilitative care.
 It is equipped with a 24/7/365 emergency department, a palliative care suite, full lab and imaging services.
-The 13 practitioners at the family health center offer primary care, pediatrics, and mental health care.
-Out-patient rehabilitative services include physical, occupational, and speech therapy.
+The 12 practitioners at the family health center offer primary care, pediatrics, and mental health care.
+Out-patient rehabilitative services include physical and occupational therapy.
 There is also a full-service public pharmacy on-site.

 In this episode we will discuss the future of healthcare in the US compared to other parts of the world and how we might achieve a higher return on investment on both a personal and national level.
 Our guest is Dr. Kenneth Rudd who is an emergency department physician at Grace Cottage Hospital and a family physician at Dartmouth-Hitchcock Family Medicine.